 “Chief Information Bureau

-Since they were underfed, the POWs trapped wild dogs to supplement their meals of soybeans which usually came in the form of soup.
-They continued to trap dogs until, while marching to work, they saw one eating a dead Chinese.
+Since they were underfed, the POWs trapped wild dogs to supplement their usual meals of soybeans which were usually in the form of soup.
+They continued to trap dogs until while marching to work, they saw one eating a dead Chinese.
+Rations were cut when in 1945 with the arrival of the POWs from the Oryoku Maru.
+After liberation, it was found that the camp warehouse had enough food to feed the POWs for three months.

 Stealing from the Japanese was a way of life, and the POWs stole the raw materials for what they needed on a daily basis.
 From the raw materials, they manufactured what they needed.